Australia's COVID-19 epicentre delays lifting of lockdown restrictions on restaurants | Health

 Australia's COVID-19 epicentre delays lifting of lockdown restrictions on restaurants

-Victoria state, Australia's COVID-19 hotspot, on Sunday delayed the eagerly awaited removal of strict lockdown restrictions for cafes, restaurants and pubs in the capital Melbourne because of an outbreak in the northern suburbs.
+Victoria state, Australia's COVID-19 hotspot, on Sunday delayed an eagerly awaited announcement of the removal of lockdown restrictions for cafes, restaurants and pubs in the capital Melbourne because of an outbreak in the city's northern suburbs.
 The restrictions have kept most retail businesses in Melbourne providing online services only since early August and 5 million people living under stay-at-home orders were hoping for an announcement on Sunday.

+Health Minister Greg Hunt said Victoria was ready to ease restrictions, describing any delay as "profoundly disappointing".
+"On the balance of evidence and risk, Victoria is in a sufficiently strong place to replicate that which has occurred in New South Wales (NSW)," Hunt told reporters, referring to the country's largest state which had reopened its economy.

+On Sunday, NSW will host the largest public gathering since the pandemic began, a rugby game with 40,000 attendees.
+NSW and Victoria each found seven new COVID-19 cases in the previous 24 hours.
+Six of the new cases in Victoria were linked to the northern suburbs outbreak in Melbourne, which has now spread across 11 households.

-There were seven new COVID-19 cases in the state, extending the downward trend of the 14-day moving average of new cases to 4.6.
-Andrews had previously said the key metric had to be below 5 for the next band of restrictions to be lifted.
-With 817 deaths, Victoria accounts for more than 90% of all lives lost to the coronavirus in Australia this year.
-The country has recorded nearly 27,500 infections, a fraction of those in some other countries.
+The 14-day moving average of new cases in Victoria fell to 4.6, below the threshold of five Andrews had previously set for the next band of restrictions to be lifted.
+Australia has recorded nearly 27,500 infections and more than 900 deaths, a fraction of those in some other countries.
+Victoria accounts for over 90% of lives lost to the virus.

 - READ MORE ON: